lightdash/lightdash/docs/docs/references/user_roles_and_permissions.md

 sidebar_position: 3
 ---

-# User Roles and Permissions
+# User roles and permissions

 Users in your Lightdash project can be given different roles and permissions that limit which actions they can take in your project.